konveyor/kai/docs/demo.md

 ### 2.3 Deploy app to OpenShift

-Now, its time to deploy the coolstore quarkus app on OpenShift cluster.
+Now, its time to deploy the coolstore Quarkus app on the OpenShift cluster.

 - Make sure you can access the cluster from your terminal
 - Navigate to the coolstore project folder